Course Title: Introduction to Nursing Studies

-Learning activities may include modalities such as lectures, Podcasts, Lectopia/Echo 360 and Blackboard discussion board.
+Learning activities may include modalities such as lectures, Podcasts, Lectopia/Echo 360 and RMIT's online Learning Management System (LMS) discussion board.

 Lectures: Lectures and lecture notes are the principal mode of content delivery and will present you with the key concepts and information relevant to nursing studies.
 You will be expected to participate in classroom discussions and to contribute to the learning experiences of your student colleagues.

 Self-Directed Learning: The self-directed activities associated with this course are designed to enable you to better develop independent learning skills to support your commitment to lifelong learning as a nursing professional and a university graduate.
 The self-directed learning activities will also support your knowledge of the material covered in the formal learning program and enhance the consolidation and application of that knowledge.

 Assessments associated with this course require you to demonstrate critical analysis of the core principles presented over the semester.
 Assessments will comprise both formative and summative review of your learning and incorporate a variety of assessment modes.
 Assessment completed in the first half of the semester will provide feedback on your progress.
 Ongoing feedback on your knowledge and application will be provided from peers and academic staff.